 Tips and Recipe FAQ:

 Slice your chicken breasts lengthwise in half to make a thin chicken cutlet.
 This will make your chicken thin and crispier on the outside.)

 You can easily make this recipe dairy-free by using dairy-free cheese.
 I like VioLife and Daiya brands.

-It is easy to keep the chicken coating crispy baking this recipe in the oven or cooking it in an air fryer.
+It is easy to keep the chicken coating crispy by baking this recipe in the oven or cooking it in an air fryer.
 The coating tends to get soggy after it has been in the refrigerator.
-I recommend heating it in the oven to recrisp the coating.
+I recommend heating it in the oven to crisp the coating.

-This chicken will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+This chicken will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

-If you love crunchy, give this Air Fryer Chicken Nuggets recipe a try.
-You just need to swap gluten free panko.
+If you love crunchy, try this Air Fryer Chicken Nuggets recipe.
+You need to swap gluten free panko.